MonoBehaviours DO support constructors

 Nice post, actually i was kinda lost too when i saw Unity seems to create “extra” instance when first started in play mode.
 After talking with a colleague, he told me this may happened because of the serialization system on Editor.
 The theory is maybe Unity do some save/load (serialize/deserialize) stuff on the current scene u open on Editor before pressing play.
 You can check on built game or load a new scene while in play mode.
 To summarize, it will happen to Editor + first Scene load only.

-Lion Lion • 10 months ago
+Lion Lion • one year ago

 Nice article, it does makes thing a bit clearer to look at.
 Unity really sometimes is a mystery of its own, I really wished we had access to source code.
 Nevertheless, great read!